josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Let's take layoffs, as an example.

-In order to be an AI optimist, it seems to me you have to believe yours is not one of the jobs that risk being automated or downsized, and that you are not among the potentially millions of workers staring down displacement.
-After all, how could you feel enthusiastic about something that's a threat to your own livelihood?
+In order to be an AI optimist, it seems to me you'd have to believe yours is not one of the jobs that risk being automated or downsized, and that you are not among the countless workers staring down displacement.
+After all, how could you feel enthusiastic about a threat to your own livelihood?

-You need to be high enough in the org chart; far enough up the pyramid; advanced enough along the career ladder.
+You'd need to be high enough in the org chart; far enough up the pyramid; advanced enough along the career ladder.

-To be an AI optimist, I'm guessing you must not be worried about where your next job is going to come from, or whether you can even find one.
+To be an AI optimist, I'm guessing you must not be worried about where your next job might come from, or whether you can even find one.
 The current dire state of the job market, I have to assume, doesn't scare you.
 You must feel secure.

 Maybe it's because you've already made a name for yourself.
 Maybe you're known at conferences, or on podcasts.
 Maybe you're just senior enough that you don't need to worry about being hireable anymore; you can take that for granted.

-You definitely aren't a junior, though, or an intern, or somebody trying to break into the field, or anybody else near the level of the rising tide engulfing entry-level workers across our industry and a wide range of others.
+You definitely aren't a junior, though, or an intern, or somebody trying to break into the field.
+You must not be near the level of the rising tide engulfing entry-level workers across our industry and a wide range of others.
 Because, infamously, _nobody_ is hiring juniors anymore.
 They're the first ones against the wall.

 Seems fairly safe to assume you aren't in that group, if you're excited about what AI is doing.